 - Use a ground fault circuit interrupter (GFCI) to help prevent electrocutions and electrical shock injuries.

-- Turn off all appliances powered by the generator before shutting down the generator.
+- Turn off all appliances powered by the generator before shutting it down.

 - Keep children away from portable generators at all times.